conversejs/converse.js/docs/source/configuration.rst

 Examples: ``HH:MM``, ``hh:mm``, ``hh:mm a``.

 This option makes the time format for the time shown, for each message, configurable.
-Converse uses `moment.js<https://momentjs.com/>`_ for showing time.
+Converse uses `moment.js <https://momentjs.com/>`_ for showing time.
 This option allows the configuration of the format in which `moment` will display the time for the messages.
-For detailed description of time-format options available for `moment` visit the website.
+For detailed description of time-format options available for `moment` you can check this `link <https://momentjs.com/docs/#/parsing/string-format/>`_.

 use_otr_by_default
 ------------------